Saturday Night (musical): Productions

 The New York premiere was at the Off-Broadway Second Stage Theatre on February 17, 2000, where it ran until March 26, 2000, for 45 performances.
-The Second Stage production was directed and choreographed by Kathleen Marshall, and featured David Campbell (Gene), Lauren Ward (Helen), Natascia Diaz (Florence), Christopher Fitzgerald (Bobby), Andréa Burns (Celeste) & Clarke Thorell (Hank).
+The Second Stage production was directed and choreographed by Kathleen Marshall, and featured David Campbell (Gene), Lauren Ward (Helen), Natascia Diaz (Florence), Christopher Fitzgerald (Bobby), Andréa Burns (Celeste), and Clarke Thorell (Hank).
 This production won the Drama Desk Award for Outstanding Lyrics.
 A recording was made with this original New York cast, released on June 20, 2000 by Nonesuch (ASIN: B00004TG64).

 When asked his reaction to seeing Saturday Night performed in New York after 40 years, Sondheim replied, "I don't have any emotional reaction to Saturday Night at all — except fondness.
 It's not bad stuff for a 23-year-old.
 There are some things that embarrass me so much in the lyrics — the missed accents, the obvious jokes.
 But I decided, Leave it.
 It's my baby pictures.
 You don't touch up a baby picture — you're a baby!"

 Magnormos produced the Australasian premiere of Saturday Night in Melbourne in 2003, directed by the company's founder Aaron Joyner.
 It was first presented at Chapel Off Chapel, and then at the newly opened Federation Square, the first work of musical theatre performed in The Edge theatre.
 It had successful reviews and was a sell-out.
 In 2010 Saturday Night was the first musical in Magnormos' A Sondheim Triptych to celebrate the composer's 80th birthday, and it became the first musical theatre piece to perform in the Elisabeth Murdoch Hall, Melbourne Recital Centre.